Arrive at hotel and settle in.

 Stop in at Harvest Kitchen at Artisans of Barossa for a late long lunch and winery tour.

-Harvest Kitchen is about generous, honest and flavoursome food, designed around the seasons and the abundant choice in quality Barossa and South Australian produce we have access to.
+Harvest Kitchen: This iconic place is about generous, honest and flavoursome food, designed around the seasons and the abundant choice in quality Barossa and South Australian produce we have access to.
 In a region also renowned for its long lunch culture, Harvest Kitchen offers a ‘Feed me like a Barossan’ menu ($59pp) where the kitchen does the choosing for you, served during the daytime.

 Head back to your accommodation for a little r&r.